History of Poland during the Piast dynasty: The reign of Louis I and Jadwiga (1370–1399)

 Immediately after Casimir's death in 1370, the heirless king's nephew Louis of Hungary of the Capetian House of Anjou assumed the Polish throne.
-As Casimir's actual commitment to the Anjou succession seemed problematic from the beginning (in 1368 the Polish king adopted his grandson, Casimir of Słupsk), Louis engaged in succession negotiations with Polish knights and nobility starting in 1351.
+As Casimir's actual commitment to the Anjou succession seemed problematic from the beginning (in 1368, the Polish king adopted his grandson, Casimir IV, Duke of Pomerania), Louis engaged in succession negotiations with Polish knights and nobility starting in 1351.
 They supported him, exacting in return further guarantees and privileges for themselves; the formal act was negotiated in Buda in 1355.
 After his coronation, Louis returned to Hungary; he left his mother and Casimir's sister Elizabeth in Poland as regents.

 With the death of Casimir the Great, the period of hereditary (Piast) monarchy in Poland came to an end.
 The land owners and nobles did not want a strong monarchy; a constitutional monarchy was established between 1370 and 1493 that included the beginning of the general sejm, the dominant bicameral parliament of the future.

 During the reign of Louis I, Poland formed a Polish-Hungarian union.
-In the pact of 1374 (the Privilege of Koszyce), the Polish nobility was granted extensive concessions and agreed to extend the Anjou succession to Louis's daughters, as Louis had no sons.
-Louis's neglect of Polish affairs resulted in the loss of Casimir's territorial gains, including Halych Rus', which was recovered by Queen Jadwiga in 1387.
-In 1396, Jadwiga and her husband Jagiełło (Jogaila) forcefully annexed the central Polish lands separating Lesser Poland from Greater Poland, previously granted by King Louis to his Silesian Piast ally Duke Władysław of Opole.
+In the pact of 1374 (the Privilege of Koszyce), the Polish nobility was granted extensive concessions and agreed to extend the Anjou succession to Louis' daughters, as Louis had no sons.
+Louis' neglect of Polish affairs resulted in the loss of Casimir's territorial gains, including Halych Rus', which was recovered by Queen Jadwiga in 1387.
+In 1396, Jadwiga and her husband Jagiełło (Jogaila) forcefully annexed the central Polish lands, separating Lesser Poland from Greater Poland, previously granted by King Louis to his Silesian Piast ally Duke Vladislaus II of Opole.